 - 1. Earrings on male students are unacceptable.
 Females may wear earrings if appropriate (may not be long or dangling).
 Visible body piercings will not be allowed. - 2.
 Hairstyles should be neat and maintained.
-For males, hair may not extend below the shirt collar and facial hair must be kept neatly trimmed.
-Facial hair should be kept to a minimum or neatly trimmed if having a moustache or beard.
+For males, hair may not extend below the shirt collar and facial hair should be kept to a minimum or neatly trimmed if having a moustache or beard.
 Make it a point to be cleanly shaven (no stubble), especially at athletic events, physicals, or on doctor's visits.
 For females with long hair, it must be pulled back/put up in a neat and functional fashion. - 3.
 Jewelry (necklaces, bracelets, watches, rings, etc) must not interfere with the proper delivery of patient care.